 At Akeso Oral, Facial & Dental Implant Surgery, we provide a range of oral surgery procedures to children, teens, and adults.
-With offices in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, we proudly provide patients in the Baltimore-Washington metropolitan areas with compassionate, personalized, and positive oral surgery care.
+With offices in Columbia, Catonsville, Lutherville, and Westminster, we proudly provide patients in the Baltimore-Washington metropolitan areas with compassionate, personalized, and positive oral surgery care.
 Learn about the many procedures we offer to feel more informed about your treatment and feel free to contact our practice if you have any questions or would like to schedule an appointment.

 Dental implants look and feel like natural teeth and can restore a single tooth or multiple teeth with beautiful long-term replacements.